hunterlong/textmessage.eth/README.md

 TextMessage.eth contract just needs a cellphone number, and a body that is less than 196 characters.
 You can use this contract by directly interfacing with the ABI json, or you can have your own contract interact with TextMessage.eth.

 # Encryption Methods
+To keep phone numbers and message information private, TextMessage.eth requires you to send your inputs as encrypted strings.
+TextMessage.eth will automatically decrypt the variables while keeping information on the blockchain private.
+Using a simple POST or GET to `https://cjx.io/encrypt?value=18054163434` you can quickly get this encrypted string for your contract.
+The encryption endpoint accepts CORS so you can have your ajax/js scripts encrypt variables and do the contract call.

 URL POST: `https://cjx.io/encrypt`